acjay/taggy/README.md

 - Optional overrides for all generated names
 - Tests (does-not-compile test)
+- Streamline inclusion via SBT (as a plugin maybe?)
 - Other tagging approaches (e.g. wrapper class)

 ## Changelog